 output "recovery_services_vault_id" {

-value = azurerm_recovery_services_vault.vault.id
+value = azurerm_recovery_services_vault.example.id

 description = "The ID of the Recovery Services Vault"